nealmcb/ColoradoRLA/docs/server/README.md

       `rla_export/` is housed here.
     - [`src/`][source-guide]
-      - `main/resources/`: Here you can configure logging with `log4j.properties`, or the Java system properties for the application under `us/freeandfair/corla/default.properties`.
+      - `main/resources/`: Here you can configure logging with `log4j.properties`, or the Java system properties for the application.
+        - `sql/`: SQL for reports, extracted from the old `rla_export` tool that used to be separate from the application.
+These queries are run directly by the code. under `us/freeandfair/corla/default.properties`.
       - [`main/java/`][source-guide]: All of the source code lives here.
 TODO: Link to source docs